scornejob/cartography-containerized/README.md

  `❯ docker build -t cartography:seba .`

  which is later referenced in the compose file.
+You can tagg and fix as you wish

- Cartography requires AWS credentials in `~/.aws`, so you should write your credentials into the `aws_config` file, and docker compose will mount it in the right place (which isn't working right now)
+ Cartography requires AWS credentials in `~/.aws`, so you should write your credentials into the `aws_config` file, and docker compose will mount it in the right place.

+ From there, it cartography will run and populate neo4j.
+You can check neo4j on `http://localhost:7474`,

+ username: `admin`
+ password: `password`